Ali-Hassan-63/DSA-Lab-Spring-2025/Week-3/Readme.md

 This function checks if a given number is prime by testing divisibility recursively.
 The base cases handle numbers less than 2 and direct divisibility, while the function continues checking up to `n-1`.

 ---

-🔹 *These explanations provide an overview of recursion in various mathematical and logical operations.* 🚀